usnistgov/OSCAL/docs/content/contribute/roadmap.md

 This development phase focused on three major areas:

-1. The OSCAL [component definition model](/documentation/schema/implementation-layer/component/), which is part of the [implementation layer](/documentation/schema/implementation-layer/) of the OSCAL architecture.
+1. The OSCAL [component definition model](/concepts/layer/implementation/component-definition/), which is part of the [implementation layer](/concepts/layer/implementation/) of the OSCAL architecture.
-1. Creation of draft models for the [assessment](/documentation/schema/assessment-layer/) and [assessment result](/documentation/schema/assessment-results-layer/) layers.
-Drafts of the [assessment plan](/documentation/schema/assessment-layer/assessment-plan/), [assessment results](/documentation/schema/assessment-results-layer/assessment-results/), and [plan of action and milestones](/documentation/schema/assessment-results-layer/poam/) (POA&M) models were created.
+1. Creation of draft models for the [assessment](/concepts/layer/assessment/) layer.
+Drafts of the [assessment plan](/concepts/layer/assessment/assessment-plan/), [assessment results](/concepts/layer/assessment/assessment-results/), and [plan of action and milestones](/concepts/layer/assessment/poam/) (POA&M) models were created.
-1. Updates to the [catalog](/documentation/schema/catalog-layer/catalog/), [profile](/documentation/schema/profile-layer/profile/), and [SSP](/documentation/schema/implementation-layer/ssp/) models are also provided with this release.
+1. Updates to the [catalog](/concepts/layer/control/catalog/), [profile](/concepts/layer/control/profile/), and [SSP](/concepts/layer/implementation/ssp/) models are also provided with this release.

 The following additional stakeholders can benefit from component definitions formatted based on the OSCAL component definitions model.
 They include the following producers of OSCAL catalogs, profiles, and/or tools: